Skip to main content

 The Enterprise Approach (Over $10M)

-If you have a dedicated fraud team, procurement process, and the volume to justify formal evaluation, here is how larger organizations approach vendor selection.
+If you have a dedicated fraud team, a procurement process and the volume to justify a formal evaluation, here is how larger organizations run vendor selection.

 What is an RFP?

 RFP stands for Request for Proposal.
-It is a formal document you send to multiple vendors describing your requirements, asking them to respond with how they would meet those requirements and at what price.
+A formal document you send to several vendors, describing what you need and asking them to write back with how they would meet it and at what price.

-Most SMBs will never issue an RFP.
-It is a procurement tool for organizations that need to:
+Most SMBs will never issue one.
+The RFP is a procurement tool for organizations that need to:

 • Compare 5+ vendors systematically